 - For undergraduate juniors and seniors, a semester by semester plan of the classes the student will take in order to graduate within the standards of satisfactory academic progress.

 A student may be placed on Financial Aid Probation if a SAP Appeal has been approved by Student Financial Services.
 Financial Aid Probation allows a student to receive financial aid for one payment period.
 A student can only receive financial aid for a subsequent payment period if that student is now making SAP.
 It is possible for a student to receive more than one Financial Aid Probation during their academic career as long as they are not consecutive with another Financial Aid Probation.
 There must only be one payment period.
 On a case-by-case basis, the student's academic plan could be approved to extend longer in order for the student to regain SAP eligibilty.

-After a student’s SAP Appeal has been reviewed the student will be contacted by the Financial Advisor and explained the outcome of their appeal.
-The Financial Advisor will explain if the student is being granted a Financial Aid Probation and/or what the student needs to do moving forward to meet the satisfactory academic progress standards.
+After a student’s SAP Appeal has been reviewed, the student will be contacted by the Student Financial Services Office Manager and explained the outcome of their appeal.
+The Office Manager will explain if the student is being granted a Financial Aid Probation and/or what the student needs to do moving forward to meet the satisfactory academic progress standards.